TheGuardianWolf/concat-licenses/README.md

 ```

 ## Options
-* --production only show production dependencies.',
+* --production only show production dependencies.
-* --development only show development dependencies.',
+* --development only show development dependencies.
-* --unknown report guessed licenses as unknown licenses.',
+* --unknown report guessed licenses as unknown licenses.
-* --onlyunknown only list packages with unknown or guessed licenses.',
+* --onlyunknown only list packages with unknown or guessed licenses.
 * --search [filepath] look in the following npm project directory.
 * --out [filepath] write the data to a specific file.
-* --exclude [list] exclude modules which licenses are in the comma-separated list from the output
+* --exclude [list] exclude modules which licenses are in the comma-separated list from the output.
+* --includeCurrent include the license for the current module in concatenated file.
-* --version The current version
+* --version The current version.
-* --help  The text you are reading right now :)
+* --help  The text you are reading right now :).

 ## Module Use